 15 Curious Palais Garnier Facts

 Amidst the countless anecdotes and legends surrounding its construction and first years, here are 15 facts about Palais Garnier – 15 fascinating things to know about the Garnier Opera House, Paris.

 1. The Construction of the Opera Garnier was Inspired by a Tragic Event

-In 1858, Emperor Napoleon III and his wife went to the opera that was at Rue Le Peletier.
+In 1858, Emperor Napoleon III and his wife went to the Opera House that was at Rue Le Peletier.
 Just as the coach was parking, an explosion reached them.
 The imperial couple escaped unharmed, but eight of their men were killed, and several others were wounded.

-Charles Garnier, thrilled with the idea that such a beautiful avenue could enhance his monument, made an additional request: no trees planted on this avenue so that nothing could disturb the view of the Opera House.
-That’s why, even today, there are o trees on Avenue de l’Opéra.
+Charles Garnier, thrilled with the idea that such a beautiful avenue could enhance his monument, made an additional request: no trees were planted on this avenue so that nothing could disturb the view of the Opera House.
+That’s why, even today, the Avenue de l’Opéra has no trees.